JHernPR/MEGR-2157-portfolio/docs/assignments/A02/index.md

 ![Num](Trussnewsolve.PNG)

 Solving for all my internal forces numerically confirmed the structure is symmetrical and in equilibrium.
-This set of problems also identifies which beams are in compression and which are in tension; all my internal-force answers are correct, but the ones labeled (c) are members acting in compression, while the other beams are in tension.
+This set of problems also identifies which beams are in compression and which are in tension; all my internal-force answers are correct, but the members labeled (c) are in compression, while the other beams are in tension.
 As shown by the algebraic solution, you needed variables from the support reactions to solve for all internal forces.
 The way I wrote them down let me start from top to bottom, solving the problem while pulling valuable info from the known variables.
 One thing that stood out during the initial calculations was that there were only two force results, either positive or negative, between 20.83 kN and 16.66 kN.
 Beam CD ended up being zero, which makes sense as the system is symmetrical.

 ### Cross Sectional Area